OA and Sustainable Ocean Planning

 Decision use cases for sustainable ocean planning

-Ocean accounts support three principal decision use cases in sustainable ocean planning:
+Ocean accounts support four principal decision use cases in sustainable ocean planning (see Section 3.5 for planning framework descriptions and Table 3.2.2 for required accounts).

 Sustainable ocean economy roadmaps integrate economic development targets with ecosystem health thresholds.
-Countries developing blue economy strategies need to set quantitative targets for ocean sector growth while ensuring that natural capital is maintained.
 Asset accounts for fish stocks, mangroves, coral reefs, and seagrass meadows provide baseline values against which depletion or enhancement can be measured (TG-3.1 Asset Accounts).
-Ocean economy thematic accounts quantify current contributions to GDP and employment (TG-2.5 Ocean Economy Structure).
+Ocean economy thematic accounts quantify current contributions to GDP and employment (TG-2.5 Structure and Function of the Ocean Economy).
 Combined presentations of natural and produced capital stocks enable planners to assess whether blue economy growth is generating real wealth or merely converting natural capital into economic output (TG-3.8 Combined Presentations).
 The 2025 SNA treatment of depletion as a production cost provides a direct mechanism for this assessment: when extraction exceeds sustainable yield, net domestic product falls, signaling unsustainable resource use[3].

 SDG 14 implementation planning uses accounting-derived indicators to track progress on marine pollution, ecosystem management, fisheries sustainability, and economic benefits from sustainable ocean use.
 Physical extent accounts map directly to SDG indicator 14.5.1 (marine protected area coverage).
 Asset accounts for fish stocks support indicator 14.4.1 (proportion of fish stocks within biologically sustainable levels).
 Flow accounts for residuals support indicator 14.1.1 (coastal eutrophication and floating plastic debris density).
 Economic accounts enable assessment of the economic contribution of sustainable fisheries (14.7.1).
-Rather than addressing each indicator in isolation through bespoke data collection efforts, the accounting approach provides an integrated information system from which a range of indicators can be drawn[4].
+The role of ocean accounts in supporting SDG 14 monitoring is detailed in Section 3.4[4].

-Integrated ocean management connects land-based pressures to marine outcomes through physical supply and use tables, supporting targeting of interventions to reduce nutrient loading, sediment transport, and other coastal impacts.
+Integrated coastal management connects land-based pressures to marine outcomes through physical supply and use tables, supporting targeting of interventions to reduce nutrient loading, sediment transport, and other coastal impacts.
 The SEEA Central Framework enables systematic tracking of residual flows from land-based activities to marine receiving environments[5].
-By spatially attributing pressures to sources and linking them to changes in ecosystem condition, ocean accounts support the identification of priority actions to reduce negative impacts.
-This spatial integration is essential for Integrated Coastal Zone Management (ICZM), which addresses the land-sea interface where many ocean sustainability challenges originate[6].
+By spatially attributing pressures to sources and linking them to changes in ecosystem condition, ocean accounts support the identification of priority actions to reduce negative impacts[6].

 3.2 Sustainability indicators from ocean accounts